Aug 8, 2017

 An implied contract involves verbal statements about an employee’s job security.
 For example, if your employer repeatedly assures you that your job is secure, and you are fired after sustaining an injury, you can file for compensation.
 An implied contract may be proven through witness testimony, records of employment, and documentation showing excellent performance or other relevant factors.
 Depending on your situation, you may be able to seek compensation for damages and lost wages.

-With millions recovered in workers’ compensation claims for our clients, The Law Offices of Nathaniel F. Hansford, LLC can provide efficient legal services.
+With millions recovered in workers’ compensation claims for our clients, Hansford McDaniel LLC can provide efficient legal services.
 If you were fired after sustaining an on-the-job injury, we can investigate your incident and discuss your options for pursuing the compensation you deserve.
 Our compassionate Atlanta workers’ compensation lawyers can tenaciously represent you in court, and we are passionate about upholding our clients’ rights to compensation.